lyteword/kjv/matthew/chapter-2.md

 <sup>2</sup> Saying, Where is he that is born King of the Jews? for we have seen his star in the east, and are come to worship him.

-<sup>3</sup> When Herod the king had heard these things, he was troubled, and all Jerusalem with him.
+<sup>3</sup> When Herod the king had heard *these things*, he was troubled, and all Jerusalem with him.

 <sup>4</sup> And when he had gathered all the chief priests and scribes of the people together, he demanded of them where Christ should be born.

 <sup>5</sup> And they said unto him, In Bethlehem of Judaea: for thus it is written by the prophet,

-<sup>6</sup> And thou Bethlehem, in the land of Juda, art not the least among the princes of Juda: for out of thee shall come a Governor, that shall rule my people Israel.
+<sup>6</sup> And thou Bethlehem, *in* the land of Juda, art not the least among the princes of Juda: for out of thee shall come a Governor, that shall rule my people Israel.

 <sup>7</sup> Then Herod, when he had privily called the wise men, enquired of them diligently what time the star appeared.

-<sup>8</sup> And he sent them to Bethlehem, and said, Go and search diligently for the young child; and when ye have found him, bring me word again, that I may come and worship him also.
+<sup>8</sup> And he sent them to Bethlehem, and said, Go and search diligently for the young child; and when ye have found *him*, bring me word again, that I may come and worship him also.

 <sup>9</sup> When they had heard the king, they departed; and, lo, the star, which they saw in the east, went before them, till it came and stood over where the young child was.